 Cougars In Oklahoma

 Mountain lions (Puma concolor), also commonly called cougars and pumas, are not officially recognized as Oklahoma wildlife.
 However, cougars have been spotted throughout the state, as far east as Tulsa, Vinita and Grand Lake, and officially documented on many occasions.
 Locations of documented cougar sightings and encounters listed on the ODWC website (Oklahoma Department Of Wildlife Conservation) include Tulsa, Osage, Tillman, Noble, Grady and Cimarron counties.
 Cougars can be dangerous to have around, killing wildlife and pets, and on occasion attacking humans.
-If you suspect a cougar is in your immediate area, please give us a call.

 Mountain Lion Control In Oklahoma